 However, there is a lack of clear regulatory guidance on how, when and why to undertake FDS—only that they should be performed to understand a product further.
 This means many companies commit a huge amount of time and money to these studies, and use trial and error to develop a standardized approach.

 BioPhorum’s Forced Degradation Point Share is helping to ease these burdens and has written An Industry Perspective on Forced Degradation Studies of Biopharmaceuticals: Survey Outcome and Recommendations.
-This has been published in the Journal of Pharmaceutical Science and, for a short time only, the full article is available here.
+This has been published in the Journal of Pharmaceutical Science and the full article is available here.

 The paper is based on a survey of 12 member companies on their approaches and the conditions they use when developing a standardized approach for FDS.

 It is the first time cross-industry data has been gathered to provide a greater understanding and common practice for FDS.